-- the financial statements and notes, as set out on pages 38 to 68 are in accordance with the Corporations Act 2001 and: - (a) comply with the Accounting Standards and the Corporations Regulations 2001; - (b) give a true and fair view of the financial position as at 30 June 2023 and of the performance for the year ended on that date of the consolidated entity; and - (c) comply with International Financial Reporting Standards as issued by the International Accounting Standard Board as described in note 1 to the financial statements; - the Managing Director and the Company Secretary, who perform the functions of Chief Executive Officer and Chief Financial Officer respectively, have each declared that: - (a) the financial records of the Group for the financial year have been properly maintained in accordance with section 286 of the Corporations Act 2001; - (b) the financial statements and notes for the financial year comply with the Accounting Standards; and - (c) the financial statements and notes for the financial year give a true and fair view; - in the directors' opinion there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable.
+- the financial statements and notes, as set out on pages 48 to 78 are in accordance with the Corporations Act 2001 and: - (a) comply with the Accounting Standards and the Corporations Regulations 2001; - (b) give a true and fair view of the financial position as at 30 June 2024 and of the performance for the year ended on that date of the consolidated entity; and - (c) comply with International Financial Reporting Standards as issued by the International Accounting Standard Board as described in note 1 to the financial statements; - the Managing Director and the Company Secretary, who perform the functions of Chief Executive Officer and Chief Financial Officer respectively, have each declared that: - (a) the financial records of the Group for the financial year have been properly maintained in accordance with section 286 of the Corporations Act 2001; - (b) the financial statements and notes for the financial year comply with the Accounting Standards; and - (c) the financial statements and notes for the financial year give a true and fair view; - in the directors' opinion there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable. - 4 the disclosures included in note 24 relating to the consolidation entity and its subsidiaries are true and correct at 30 June 2024 in accordance with the Corporations Act 2001.